 - Electromagnetic navigation bronchoscopy – Help biopsy tumors in outer parts of the lungs using a bronchoscope instead of inserting a needle through the skin.
 A CT scan creates a 3-D map of the affected airway.
 Special attachments and computers then guide the bronchoscope through the lungs to the tumor requiring biopsy.

 - Surgery – Video-assisted thoracic surgery (VATS).
 Uses small incisions to remove tumors, increasing recovery time.
-Research is being done into removing larger tumors with VATS and fully robotic-assisted surgery.
+Lung cancer Research is being done into removing larger tumors with VATS and fully robotic-assisted surgery.

 - Imaging – Four-dimensional computed tomography (4DCT).
 Instead of a single picture, 4DCT captures a tumor throughout the breathing cycle.
 May help doctors determine if a tumor is attached to a vital organ, or if the patient is qualified for surgery.

 - Sunitinib, sorafenib, vandetanib, and cabozantinib.
 These drugs are being studied for their ability to target the RET gene and control the growth and spread of NSCLC tumors.
 Radiofrequency ablation is another type of targeted therapy.

 - Stereotactic radiosurgery (SRS).
 SRS is being studied in isolating tumors that have metastasized to the brain, without harming the rest of the brain tissue.

 - Maintenance therapy – Patients receiving two chemotherapy drugs (and a targeted drug sometimes) may live longer taking another chemo medicine like pemetrexed between cycles.